Do I need ambulance cover in Australia?

 What about non-emergency ambulance use?

-Some HCF products cover you if you call an ambulance for a non-emergency, but limits may apply.
-We recommend you check your policy summary to see if your covered.
-You can also read more about what’s considered an emergency, and what’s included under emergency and non-emergency ambulance cover, in the HCF Member Guide or Fund Rules.
+Depending on your cover, benefits may be payable if you call an ambulance for a non-emergency (for example, an illness that can be treated by a GP), but limits may apply.
+We recommend you check your product summary in online member services or the My Membership app to see if you’re covered.
+You can also read more about what’s considered an emergency, and what’s included under emergency and non-emergency ambulance cover, in the member guide.

-The Commonwealth Ombudsman recommends you ask whether your cover will include:
+The Commonwealth Ombudsman recommends you ask whether your ambulance cover will include:

 - interstate travel

-- emergency situations only or non-emergency as well
+- emergency situations only or non-emergencies as well

 - different types of ambulance transport, for example air ambulance, state-approved private providers or other private providers